trezor/trezor-password-manager/README.md

 [view on github](https://github.com/satoshilabs/password-manager/blob/master/source/background/classes/dropbox_mgmt.js#L11)
    * Google Drive needs to set OAuth.client_id in `/extension/manifest.json` [view on github](https://github.com/satoshilabs/password-manager/blob/master/extension/manifest.json#L49)

-4. To make your dev version of extension accessible for TREZOR Chrome Extension and TREZOR Bridge you need to append key value into your extension manifest file.
-It will override dev extension id to same id as original TREZOR Password manager.
+4. To make your dev version of extension accessible for Trezor Chrome Extension and Trezor Bridge you need to append key value into your extension manifest file.
+It will override dev extension id to same id as original Trezor Password manager.
    **Remove this key before releasing to production and inform our support to add your new extension key into whitelist!**
    [Read about Manifest key](https://developer.chrome.com/apps/manifest/key)